BharateshPoojary/llm-model/README.md

 Start a new chat or revisit any of your existing chat sessions from the sidebar.

 📦 Tech Stack
-Frontend: React, TypeScript, Tailwind CSS, ShadCN UI
+Frontend: Next.js, TypeScript, Tailwind CSS, ShadCN UI
 Authentication: Clerk

-Backend: Node.js / Serverless Functions
+Backend: Next.js

-AI: OpenAI / Gemini (LLM APIs)
+AI Tools:  Gemini (Google Gen. AI) , LangChain , Vercel AI SDK

-Storage: AWS S3 or similar for file uploads (if applicable)
+## NOTE: Do not ask question apart from the content of PDF you uploaded as this llm is tuned only  to answer about the user uploaded pdf.